Tomic-Riedel/Flutter-Roadmap/README.md

 The second architecture I found on Medium by Chinmay Mourya.
 This one is from September 2020.
 It is not the newest architecture, but a very good and tidy one.
 Moreover, you don't have to invest a lot of time to understand this architecture completely.
 **Chinmay Mourya - Flutter scalable folder & files structure:** https://medium.com/flutter-community/flutter-scalable-folder-files-structure-8f860faafebd

 Okay okay, that was a lot at one time, but we promise you it was really worth it!
-Now we will continue with some difficult topics, but in this topic we will build complete apps very often!
+Now we will continue with some difficult topics, but in this topic, we will build complete apps very often!

 ## Flutter & Firebase
 Firebase is a Backend as a Service (BaaS) product developed by Google to make app development a lot easier.
-It offers tons of features, such as Authentication, WebHosting, Database Storage, Analytics (connected with Google Analytics), Engage (Predictions, A/B Testing...) and Relase & Monitor (Crashlytics, Performance...).
+It offers tons of features, such as Authentication, web hosting, Database Storage, Analytics (connected with Google Analytics), Engage (Predictions, A/B Testing...), and release & Monitor (Crashlytics, Performance...).
 As you can see, Firebase offers a lot of functionalities and therefore it is very important to know it well.

 Since there are so many functionalities, we will really only cover the basics now, but you can implement just about any functionality of Firebase into your app using the [FlutterFire Docs](https://firebase.flutter.dev/docs/analytics/overview).

-We're going to take a look at how you can authenticate a user and store data in Firebase using a codelab from Firebase:
+We're going to take a look at how you can authenticate a user and store data in Firebase using a code lab from Firebase:

 **Firebase - Codelab: Get to know Firebase for Flutter:** https://www.youtube.com/watch?v=wUSkeTaBonA

 You can also find many great articles on this page from Flutter: https://flutter.dev/docs/development/data-and-backend/firebase

-Great, we now know how to manage users, store data in Firebase and we also know where to find help if we don't know how to implement something in our app.
+Great, we now know how to manage users, and store data in Firebase, and we also know where to find help if we don't know how to implement something in our app.

 ## Flutter & Supabase
 Supabase calls itself an alternative to Firebase.
-And in my opinion it is.
+And in my opinion, it is.
 A huge advantage is that you can host it on your own server, but also that Supabase is open source.
 Also, this company is currently growing very fast, so it's a huge advantage if you start learning it now, so you'll have an advantage over newcomers later when Supabase is very big.

 Okay, now enough of the long introduction, let's get started: